bitshares/dev.bitshares.works/docs/bts_guide/tutorials/running_api_node.rst

 GNU screen
 --------------

 This is the easier way, start a screen terminal and run your node on it.

-See: Manage a running Node in the background by using GNU screen
+- Read more about: :ref:`manage-gun-screen`

 This works but it is not the most recommended, in a reboot the node admin will need to run everything again.